tom43214/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

 First, we load the file.
 The zip file is assumed to be in the working directory.
-No preprocessing is necessary for my analysis.

 ```r
 unzip("activity.zip")